apideck-libraries/portman/examples/testsuite-variation-tests/readme.md

 The contract tests will be injected for this specific `leadsApp`variation.

-In our example we added a statusCode check to verify that the HTTP response code is a 400 and check if the response body is in JSON format.
+In our example we added a statusCode check to verify that the HTTP response code is a 400, check if the response body is in JSON format and do a JSON schema validation based on the OpenAPI 400 response.

 Any of the available ["contract test" options](https://github.com/apideck-libraries/portman/tree/main#portman---contracttests-options) can be used for the variance.